fuyukitn/fuyukitn/README.md

 ### Hi there 👋

+My name is Fuyuki Tani (he/him), a graduate student in Computational Analysis and Public Policy (MSCAPP) at the University of Chicago.
+I'm passionate about

+i'm an experienced research engineer interested in using data science to encourage inclusive, sustainable socioeconomic development. these are the tools i use more frequently:

+Things I code with
+Python R Git Postgres SQL

+####  Recent Projects
+##### Public Projects Pinned Below!

+##### School Projects
+Due to academic integrity and respect for professors' intellectual property, many school project repositories are private.
+However, code samples can be shared with prospective employers upon request.
+Feel free to get in touch!

 <!--
 **fuyukitn/fuyukitn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.